 What is the Match?

-The Match is a system used to place medical students into a US residency program.
-Securing a spot in one of these positions is crucial, because postgraduate residency training is one of the requirements for obtaining a medical license.
+The Residency Match is a system used to place medical students into a US residency program.
+Securing a spot in one of these positions is crucial because completing a postgraduate residency program accredited by the Accreditation Council for Graduate Medical Education (ACGME) is one of the requirements for obtaining a medical license.

-Everything about the Match, from the timeline you follow to the date on which everyone hears their fate, is uniform.
+Everything about how Match works, from the timeline you follow to the date on which everyone hears their fate, is uniform.
 Though not every program uses the Main Residency Match, most do.
 Programs that choose to participate are required to register every position and attempt to fill them to ensure a fair process.

-You’ll begin your journey toward a postgraduate position by applying to programs using the Electronic Residency Application Service (ERAS).
-“To really understand Match Day, you have to understand ERAS,” says Dr. John Madden, an Emergency Medicine Physician who serves as Associate Dean of Students and Director of the Office of Career Guidance and Student Development at St. George’s University (SGU).
-The first thing you should know is that you’ll need to apply to plenty of programs.
+You’ll begin your journey toward a postgraduate position acquired through residency match by applying to programs using the Electronic Residency Application Service (ERAS).
+“To really understand Match Day, you have to understand ERAS,” says Dr. John Madden, a professor of emergency medicine, an associate dean of students, and director of the Office of Career Guidance and Student Development at St. George’s University (SGU).

-Once applications are submitted, residency programs make an initial cut to determine who they want to invite for interviews.
-Dr. Madden explains the filtering process is based mostly on grades and United States Medical Licensing Examination (USMLE) scores.
-You’ll attend the interviews to make your case as an applicant and also learn about which programs seem like the best fit.
+Once applications are submitted, Dr. Madden explains, programs determine whom to invite for residency interviews based on grades and performances on the United States Medical Licensing Examination (USMLE) Step 1 and USMLE Step 2 Clinical Knowledge (CK).
+You’ll attend the interviews to make your case as an applicant and learn about which programs seem like the best fit.

 “They tell me it takes three minutes to determine everyone’s future in all the specialties.”

-The process can be a little intimidating, but there are steps you can take to increase your odds of matching into a great residency program.
+There are a number of steps you can take to increase your odds of success on residency Match Day.
 Keep these tips in mind as you work through applications and your rank order list.

 Do take your time when applying